Overview

 Automotive Services Technology II focuses on steering and suspension, engine repair and performance, and heating and air conditioning.
 Scientific principles taught and reinforced in this course include the study of viscosity, friction, thermal expansion, and compound solutions.
 The lab operates as an automotive service department, and students gain experience completing work orders and communicating with customers.
 This program is NATEF (National Automotive Technicians Education Foundation) certified at the vehicle maintenance and light repair level.

-Students who earn the Ivy Tech Certificate in Maintenance and Light Repair are eligible to participate in Ivy Tech Richmond’s graduation ceremony.
-Students can also go on to Ivy Tech to earn a Technical Certificate in Automotive Service Technology or an Associate of Applied Science in Automotive Technology.
-Other options are to enter apprenticeships, join the military, and/or continue their education and training on the job and in college.
+Students who complete the Ivy Tech Certificate in Maintenance & Light Repair are eligible to walk in Ivy Tech Richmond’s Commencement ceremony.
+From there, they may continue their education by pursuing a Technical Certificate in Automotive Service Technology or an Associate of Applied Science in Automotive Technology.
+Graduates also have multiple other pathways available, including entering full-time employment, starting an apprenticeship, joining the military, or continuing their training on the job and in college.

 Industry Certifications